Currency banner with market chart and symbols

 EUR Forecast This Week

-The euro has gained more than 7% against the dollar over the past year, but recent gains have slowed as markets prepare for another ECB rate cut.
+The euro has gained more than 7% against the dollar over the past year, but recent gains have slowed as markets expect the ECB to continue holding rates at 2.00%.

 Once interest rate expectations are fully priced into markets, currencies often struggle to extend gains without new economic catalysts.